 Breach of duty and causation do not always go hand in hand.
 For example:

-- a patient could be harmed without the dental professional having been negligent - such as 'dry socket' following an extraction
+- a patient could be harmed without the dental professional having been negligent - such as developing a dry socket after an extraction

 - a dental professional can be in breach of duty without any harm to the patient - such as in the failure to diagnose very early caries, which does not progress.